List of Lilo & Stitch characters: Chopsuey (X-621)

-Chopsuey (Experiment 621) is one of Stitch's cousins.
-A green, skinny Stitch look-alike with a spiky yellow mohawk and two prominent fangs jutting from his lower jaw, he has all of Stitch's powers and is jealous of all the attention Stitch gets.
+Chopsuey (Experiment 621) is one of Stitch's "cousins".
+A green, skinny Stitch look-alike with a spiky yellow Mohawk and two prominent fangs jutting from his lower jaw, he has all of Stitch's powers and is jealous of all the attention 626 (Stitch) gets.
+He secretly strikes out on his own collecting DNA for himself and using it to mutate to a taller form, which gives him bulging eyes, in a failed attempt to defeat 626 and win over Jumba.
 He was voiced by Frank Welker.
+He was only known by his experiment number in the game; he was given the name "Chopsuey" in the experiments list seen in the end credits of Leroy & Stitch.
+The PlayStation 2 game remains his only physical appearance to date, although the 2026 reference book Stitch: Alien Experiment Character Guide confirms that his original appearance remains canonical in the subsequent franchise since the game's release.

 Dr. Habbitrale

-Dr. Habbitrale is one of many rivals of Dr. Jumba Jookiba.
+Dr. Albert Habbitrale is one of many rivals of Dr. Jumba Jookiba.
 He shares a similar appearance to Hämsterviel, appearing to be of the same rodent-like alien species as him.
-He was voiced by James Arnold Taylor.
+He was voiced by James Arnold Taylor in the game.
+Habbitrale also cameos in the original Lilo & Stitch film as a prisoner whose appearance is mostly in silhouette; his identity is confirmed through model sheets made for the film (which is also the source of his given name Albert), but he is not mentioned and is often mistaken to be Hämsterviel instead.

 Characters introduced in Stitch!
 The Movie

 Dr. Hämsterviel

 Dr. Jacques von Hämsterviel (/ˈhɑːmstərviːl/ HAHM-stər-veel) is voiced by Jeff Bennett in Lilo & Stitch: The Series and its films Stitch!
 The Movie and Leroy & Stitch, while Kirk Thornton voiced him in the Stitch! anime.
 Hämsterviel is a diminutive rat-like alien scientist who desires to conquer the galaxy.
 The former lab partner of Jumba, he now seeks to capture the experiments he helped create.

 In the Stitch! anime series, Hämsterviel is seen out of prison residing in a laboratory hideout on an asteroid, with Gantu and Reuben working for him again.
 He now goes out in the open more often to fight against Stitch and his new friend Yuna.
 He also has a number of experiments in his possession and often sends them out to fight for him; he states in an episode of the English dub that he kidnapped them from Kauaʻi and reverted them back to evil using a recording of Angel's siren song.
 Additionally, during the anime, primarily its third season ~Best Friends Forever~, he "transmutates" a number of experiments to enhance or change their abilities.

 Hämsterviel makes costumed character appearances at Tokyo Disneyland and occasionally at Disneyland Paris.
 He also appeared in a 2014 Disney Villains-themed event at Walt Disney World called "Villains Unleashed" alongside Gantu.